Legislature(2021 - 2022)GRUENBERG 120

 CHAIR CLAMAN asked Ms. Babcock to recall what period of time she

-had worked for the Governor's office of Boards and Commissions.
+had worked with Boards and Commissions.

 MS. BABCOCK answered that it had been during late May or early

-June of 1991 to 1994, at the end of the Hickel administration,
+June 1991 to 1994, at the end of the Hickel Administration, and

-December 2002 to March of 2003 under the Murkowski
+March of 2003 under the Murkowski Administration.

 2:10:11 PM

-CHAIR CLAMAN asked whether, during the Knowles administration,
+CHAIR CLAMAN asked whether, during the Knowles Administration,

 MS. BABCOK answered that she had not.

-from the same geographical region.
+same geographical region.

 MS. BABCOCK answered that she did not know, and she would defer